bharath-lnm/IPl_insights_2024/README.md

 I have created this interactive and intuitive dashboard or report based on the last 3 years of data.
 However these results and predictions may vary after extensive research and collection of more data.

-Created & Presented by - Kavin M
+Created & Presented by - BHARATH L

 Date - 04/04/2024

-Place - Chennai, Tamil Nadu, India
+Place - Bengaluru, Karnataka, India.